Photo Courtesy: UA Athletics (Walt Beazley)

 FAYETTEVILLE, Ark.
-(Univ. of Ark.) -- Razorback fans will be asked to help the University of Arkansas score big in the Environmental Protection Agency's (EPA) Game Day Challenge this Friday at Donald W. Reynolds Razorback Stadium.
-The Game Day Challenge is a competition involving 79 colleges and universities to promote waste reduction at their football games.
+(Univ. of Ark.) - Razorback fans will be asked to help the University of Arkansas score big in the Environmental Protection Agency's (EPA) Game Day Challenge this Saturday at Donald W. Reynolds Razorback Stadium.
+The Game Day Challenge is a friendly competition involving 70 colleges and universities to promote waste reduction at their football games.

-The University of Arkansas will be competing in the competition in conjunction with Friday's game against the LSU Tigers.
-Kickoff at Donald W. Reynolds Razorback Stadium is set for 1:30 p.m.
+The University of Arkansas will be competing in the competition in conjunction with Saturday's game against the Auburn Tigers.
+Kickoff at Donald W. Reynolds Razorback Stadium is set for 5 p.m.
 CT.

 This will be the third year that the University of Arkansas has competed in the challenge that encourages students and fans to go "green" and recycle waste during a selected football game.
 Schools track and report waste reductions and disposal data that are used to rank the schools in five categories including: least amount of waste generated, highest recycling rate, greatest greenhouse gas reductions, and highest organic reduction rate and highest diversion rate (a combination of trash, recycling, and composting data).
 Schools report their data to the EPA and the winning schools are announced at a later date.

-In 2011, 75 participating colleges and universities and 2.7 million fans diverted nearly 500,000 pounds of waste from football games, which prevented more than 810 metric tons of carbon dioxide from being released.
-The greenhouse gas emissions avoided is equal to removing 159 passenger vehicles from the road for one year.
+In 2012, 79 schools and 5.4 million fans diverted nearly 1.09 million pounds of waste from football games, which prevented more than 1,732 metric tons of carbon dioxide from being released.